anandgeorge/sdr/README.md

 where n is the total number of bits and w is the number of "on" bits.
 Overlap returns a MapSet that is the overlap of two randomly generated MapSets with the specified number of bits and "on" bits.

+#### union(m1, m2)

+where m1 and m2 are MapSets of similar sizes.
+Returns a MapSet.
+Use MapSet.size/1 to get the length of the MapSet.
+Use MapSet.to_list/1 to convert it to a list.

+#### unionr(n, w)

+where n is the total number of bits and w is the number of "on" bits.
+Overlap returns a MapSet that is the union of two randomly generated MapSets with the specified number of bits and "on" bits.
 ## Examples

 ```elixir